HankElmhurst/2605_DS5111_materials/labs/LAB07_load_snowflake.md

 Because Snowflake strictly enforces multi-factor authentication (MFA) for security compliance, headless automated scripts cannot log in using a raw password.
 To bypass this programmatic bottleneck safely, you will generate a short-lived token to handle the data engineering pipeline.

-1. Log into the Snowflake Snowsight web interface using your UVA credentials and approve the Duo 2FA prompt on your phone.  **NB:** In order to get your token for the creds you have to skip to section **5.
-Step 4 Phase A** and log in to Snowflake.
-Then return to this step and continue here.
+### Phase A: Access & Authentication Security Setup

+1. Open your web browser and navigate to https://app.snowflake.com/adilksi/fqa59308/#/homepage.
+2. Enter your unique credentials:
+* **Username:** Your complete University of Virginia ID in all CAPS (`<UVA_ID>`).
+* **Password:** Use the temporary administrative one-time credential code: `DS5111_CMM4YJ_2026!`.
+3. **Password Mandatory Update:** Upon clicking sign-in, the system will prompt you to replace the temporary password.
+Specify a highly secure, unique password.
+4. **Multi-Factor Authentication (MFA):** Follow the prompt instructions to link a mobile authenticator app (such as Google Authenticator or Duo) to satisfy the required corporate network governance access layer.

+### Phase B: Retrieve token for programmatic access
+For security reasons you can't use your password in a script.
+So we need to do this step to fill in SF_PASSWORD in the .env file.

-2. Open a fresh **SQL Worksheet** in the UI.
+1. Open a fresh **SQL Worksheet** in the UI.
-3. Generate a token for your pipeline by running the following command:
+2. Generate a token for your pipeline by running the following command:
 ```sql
 ALTER USER ADD PROGRAMMATIC ACCESS TOKEN lab7_pipeline_token
   DAYS_TO_EXPIRY = 14;

 ```
-4. Snowflake will execute the command and display a long, unique token secret string **one time only**.
+3. Snowflake will execute the command and display a long, unique token secret string **one time only**.
 Copy this token string immediately.
-5. You will use this token **instead of** your password in the `.env` file.
+4. You will use this token **instead of** your password in the `.env` file.
-6. Fill out the rest of your `.env` file using your UVA credentials and the credentials found in Canvas on the assignment page.
+5. Fill out the rest of your `.env` file using your UVA credentials and the credentials found in Canvas on the assignment page.

 ```bash
 # ------------------------------------------------------------------------------